 Market Garden is one of the many breweries in Ohio City – and probably one of the best ones with its own restaurant.
 Market Garden is of course known for its beer and not for its pierogi, but still has some on the menu that are worth trying.

 The pierogi: Market Garden usually has some sort of pierogi its Shareables menu.
 These are usually a traditional cheddar and potato pierogi, served with some sort of topping that often changes seasonally.
 (Note: Their beer cheese pierogi are what’s in the photo above.)

 The setting: Market Garden is a great brewpub with lots of space, cool decor (including a ton of atmospheric chandeliers), and a really good menu year-round.
-Their beer garden out back is also really fun when the weather is nice.
+Their beer garden out back is also one of my favorite Cleveland patios when the weather is nice.

 Good to know: The menu changes here pretty frequently – but you’re pretty much guaranteed to find some type of pierogi on the menu.